Hunter Greene (basketball): Junior and senior seasons

 Greene returned for his junior year in 1986–87 to lead New Mexico with 21.1 points and 6.2 rebounds a game.
 The team set the Lobo season record for most steals, and Greene set the individual Lobo record for number of steals in a season (84).
 Scarborough averaged 18.9 points and six assists and set the Lobo career record for steals.
 The Lobos beat Texas and Oklahoma State and built a 17–5 record before losing three straight on the road in a strong year for the WAC.
 They then won eight straight and reached the conference tournament final, missing a last second shot and losing to Wyoming, which would go on to the Sweet Sixteen in the NCAA tournament.
 The WAC placed three teams in the NCAA, but the Lobos settled for the NIT.
 They finished the season 25–10, the most wins for a Lobo team up to that time.

-Greene was a smooth scorer and versatile player who maintained a composed countenance on the court, leading quietly by example.
+Greene was a versatile player who maintained a composed countenance on the court, leading quietly by example.
 As a senior, he averaged 16.8 points and 6.8 rebounds and again led the team in steals.
 His most memorable moment came in a game named by a panel of writers as the top game ever at The Pit, the home venue of the Lobos, as New Mexico was hosting #1 Arizona, led by All-Americans Sean Elliott and Steve Kerr.
 The Lobos built an early 25–9 lead, and the Wildcats slowly came back.
 Elliott had a chance to put Arizona into the lead with seconds left, but Greene blocked the shot to seal the win, the only time the Lobos have beaten a #1-ranked team.
 New Mexico beat #5 Wyoming a week later and climbed into the rankings at #19.
 They fell into a 6–10 slide, however, struggling badly on the road.
 They again went to the NIT, where they won two games before losing in the quarter-finals to finish the season 22–14.

 Greene finished his career as the leading scorer in Lobo history, with 1,745 points, though he has since fallen to eighth, and he is third in career steals, behind Scarborough and Jaelen House.
 He is the only Lobo ever to surpass 1,500 points, 600 rebounds, 300 assists, and 200 steals.
 The Lobos went 90–48 during his four years, with four NIT appearances.